grgizem/simplecluster/README.md

 ```
 # vagrant up
 ```
-After your environment is up deploy application easily with following command.
+After your environment is up, deploy the application easily with following command.
 Note that you will need a Docker ID.
 If you do not have a Docker ID, head over to https://hub.docker.com to create one.
 ```
 # ./scripts/deploy.sh